thingsboard/thingsboard.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 After, open **“Dashboards”** section and find previously imported dashboard **“Device GW”** and observe the following picture:

   ![Dashboard](/images/samples/ble/dashboard.png)

+## Troubleshooting
+In order to perform troubleshooting, you must check demo script output.
+It displays connection status with every device, as well as received and sent data.

 ## See also
 Browse other  [samples](https://thingsboard.io/docs/samples)  or explore guides related to main ThingsBoard features: